Ultimate Klamath Falls Real Estate Investing Guide for 2026

 Number of New Jobs Created

-An expanding job market provides a regular source of tenants.
-A larger amount of jobs mean new renters.
-This allows you to purchase more lease assets and replenish current unoccupied properties.
+A growing job market translates into a constant flow of tenants.
+The people who take the new jobs will have to have housing.
+This allows you to purchase more lease properties and replenish current unoccupied units.

 School Ratings